FireRat666/shorter/README.md

 ## Public API

-The service provides a simple RESTful API for programmatic link creation.
+The service provides a simple RESTful API for programmatic link creation and deletion.

 ### Authentication